llm-operator/docs/docs/source/tutorial.rst

      -a "kubectl get secrets -n monitoring grafana -o jsonpath='{.data.admin-password}'" | tail -1 | base64 --decode; echo

-Step 5: Obtain API Key
+Step 5: Obtain an API Key
 ----------------------

 To access LLM service, you need an API key.
 You can download the LLM Operator CLI and use that to login the system,